How to organize a project

 The calendar view will present the cards in a calendar as you can find one in Outlook or Google calendar.

-All dates and dateranges of all attributes of your cards are displayed on the same calendar.
+All dates and dateranges of all fields of your cards are displayed on the same calendar.

-The unscheduled panel, will gather all the cards without dates, in any of their attributes.
-You can drag and drop this card to a day in the calendar to quickly set this date for its first date attribute (if the card has more than one, only the first will be set)
+The unscheduled panel, will gather all the cards without dates, in any of their fields.
+You can drag and drop this card to a day in the calendar to quickly set this date for its first date field (if the card has more than one, only the first will be set)

 Choose between week and month view

 You can drag cards in the calendar to change the dates

 get the iCalendar feed to add your project in your favorite Calendar tool like Outlook or Google calendar

 The Journal lets you see all the activities that happened in your project.
 You can select a